Ismoh/noita-vscode-debugger/README.md

+# Noita VSCode Debugger

+Noita VSCode Debugger is a mod for [Noita](https://noitagame.com/) that allows you to debug your Lua code using [VSCode](https://code.visualstudio.com/).
+> **BUT** unfortunately you cannot debug Noita Lua Components, because necessary functions are not available in that Lua context.

-# 10 bullet points to debug Noita
+## 10 bullet points to debug Noita

 1. Install [Noita](https://noitagame.com/) from [Steam](https://store.steampowered.com/app/881100/Noita/)
-2. Install [lldebugger](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode) as VSCode extension and make sure to let some love to the author by giving a star to the [project](https://github.com/tomblind/local-lua-debugger-vscode).
+2. Install [lldebugger](https://github.com/Ismoh/local-lua-debugger-vscode/releases/latest) as VSCode extension and make sure to let some love to the author by giving a star to the [project](https://github.com/tomblind/local-lua-debugger-vscode).
 3. Download [noita-vscode-debugger](https://github.com/Ismoh/noita-vscode-debugger/releases) mod and\
     go to `C:\Program Files (x86)\Steam\steamapps\common\Noita\mods\` and extract it there. [need help?](https://noita.wiki.gg/wiki/How_to_install_mods#Manual)
 4. Open your current own project in VSCode and add the following to your `launch.json` file: [launch.json](.vscode/launch.json)